naqslab/naqs_devices/docs/SignalGenerator.rst

 In order to add a new model of signal generator one must:

 #.
-Add a subclass :obj:`SignalGenerator.labscript_device` in :obj:`SignalGenerator.Models`
+Add a subclass :obj:`SignalGenerator.labscript_devices` in :obj:`SignalGenerator.Models`
    which provides the operational limits.
 #.
-Subclass :obj:`SignalGenerator.blacs_tab`
+Subclass :obj:`SignalGenerator.blacs_tabs`
-   and :obj:`SignalGenerator.blacs_worker` with the operational details for communicating with the device (namely command syntax and status byte definitions).
+   and :obj:`SignalGenerator.blacs_workers` with the operational details for communicating with the device (namely command syntax and status byte definitions).
 #.
 Add an entry in :obj:`SignalGenerator.register_classes` that links the labscript_device to
-   the correct blacs_tab.
-Note that multiple labscript_devices can use the same blacs_tab/blacs_worker.
+   the correct blacs_tabs.
+Note that multiple labscript_devices can use the same blacs_tabs/blacs_workers.

 Detailed Documentation
 ----------------------